Always fascinated by the mysterious and fears common to humanity, the Vampires represent, to me, the concept of evil versus good.

 The great fear, now, is that the evil is resident within themselves...
 And that it will destroy the hopes of the world as we know it, with a much worst-case scenario to replace even the most nightmarish present.

 In the meantime (before this great apocalypse), we are enthralled with the continuing stories, the near escape from death, the feuding of powerful superpowers, and the hope that humanity will win out in the end.

 But will it?
 And why do we think so?

 Vamp and Camp

-It was brought to my attention that "Dark Shadows", a cult classic soap opera, previewed the later "Angel" and other tormented Vampires that changed the mold of how Vampires were meant to be understood.
+It was brought to my attention that "Dark Shadows", a cult classic soap opera, depicted the later "Angel" and other morally tormented Vampires that changed the mold of how Vampires were meant to be understood.
 Dark Shadows aired as a gothic soap opera during the years 1966- 1971; it was one of ABC network's most popular daytime TV series.
 Barnabas Collins became the star character of the show.

 Yes, we certainly see seeds of that in the present Vampire stories that are now so popular.

 What Happened Between The Old Vampires and The New Ones?